Contact us about your woodworm problem

 Thank you for your enquiry, one of our team will be in touch soon.

-If you are looking to help prevent a woodoworm issue returning or you suspect you have a woodworm infestation but you do not necessarily want to go down the route of professional woodworm treatment; try the following woodworm prevention tips to help prevent or control the investation or to assist in confirming if you have a serious or current woodworm issue.
+If you are looking to help prevent a woodoworm issue occurring or returning to your property then try the following woodworm prevention tips to help prevent or control the environment in your property.

 Adult woodworm beetles are responsible for boring the holes when they exit the wood to breed.
 This typically happens between May and September.